artificyan/business-communication/assignments/3_email.md

 Email
 ========

+Due Date: See Syllabus & Canvas
+Value: 10 points / 10% of final grade

 In this assignment you will be writing emails given the situation described below.
 Before writing each email, evaluate the audience, intention and how the medium effects the effectiveness of your communication.

 Please bring 2 copies to class.